webhintio/hint/packages/configuration-all/README.md

 }
 ```

-Note: Not all the hints can be use for all connectors,
+Note: Not all the hints can be used for all connectors,
 you will be warned when a hint is going to be ignored
 for a connector.